 With the kind support of Stadtwerke Düsseldorf

-The exhibition and the accompanying program are supplemented and documented by a bilingual reader, a deliberately open and diverse compendium with pockets for all sorts of materials about and from the artists, the protagonists of the accompanying program, other invited guests, and the curators of the project.
+The exhibition and the accompanying programme are supplemented and documented by a bilingual reader, a deliberately open and diverse compendium with pockets for all sorts of materials about and from the artists, the protagonists of the accompanying programme, other invited guests, and the curators of the project.
 The inserts are texts, essays, and other additional literature as well as visual materials such as photos, flyers, stickers, and posters.
 A single with A and B sides was produced specifically for the project: Automat feat.
 Genesis Breyer P-Orridge with “Mount Tamalpais” (2014) and Baal & Mortimer with “And the Sky Gave Up the Dead” (2021).

 An extensive two-volume catalogue is published alongside the exhibition with a systemic overview of the film oeuvre by Lutz Mommartz.

 With a prologue by Renate Buschmann, Gregor Jansen and Jan Wagner and texts by Peter Hoffmann, Daniel Kothenschulte, Petra Lange-Berndt, Lutz Mommartz, Lara Perski et al.